Mississippi River System: Atchafalaya River

 The Atchafalaya River is one of the major distributaries in the Mississippi River System.
-It spans 170 mi, making it one of the longest distributaries of the Mississippi River.
+It flows 170 mi, making it one of the longest distributaries of the Mississippi River.
 The name of the river translated into English is "long river", which derives from the Native American word.
 The river is important for commerce because it shortens the distance to the Gulf of Mexico, also saving companies time and money.

 The Old River Control Structure diverts a portion of the flow of the Mississippi River into the Atchafalaya River.
 The diversion is regulated to allow 30% of the combined flow of the Mississippi and Red Rivers to pass down the Atchafalaya River with the remaining flow continuing down the Mississippi River.

 Historical use

 The river system has always played a pivotal role in the lives of those who inhabit the surrounding area.
 Several different Native American groups lived in the surrounding area, including the Ojibwa, Ho-Chunk, Meskwaki, and Choctaw Native Americans.
 The abundance of resources and overall size attracted these individuals to settle near the water.
 They named the Mississippi River.
 It was used for assisting with agriculture, gathering fish, and trading with others.

 The majority of natives to the river area were hunters and gatherers.
 The largest users of the rivers were the civilization today referred to as the Mound Builders, which created major farming settlements along the rivers.
 The silts deposited by the water made the surrounding areas very desirable and an ideal place to farm due to the extremely fertile location.
 It is unknown as to why earth mounds were constructed, but there is speculation that they possibly were used for religious and ceremonial purposes.

 The river system, especially the Mississippi River, was used by Union armies as a means of invading and was host to several large battles during the U.S. Civil War.
 Mark Twain is regarded as having a large impact on molding U.S. literature into what it is today because of his profound works on adventures and life on the rivers.